cboulanger/bibliograph/doc/dev/deployment.md

    DB_PASSWORD       - Password of that user
-   DB_ROOT_USER      - The name of the root user, usually "root" DB_ROOT_PASSWORD  - Password of root user (necessary only if DEPLOY_DB_CREATE_USER=1) COMPOSER          - path to composer.json, if different from the one in the source (this might
+   DB_ROOT_USER      - The name of the root user, usually "root" DB_ROOT_PASSWORD  - Password of root user (necessary only if DEPLOY_DB_CREATE_USER=1) COMPOSER          - path to composer.json, if different from the ones in the sources
-                       be necessary if the target server has a legacy PHP version)
 ```

 ## Deployment scenarios